Desolate Oath

 Gods.
 I close my eyes for a moment, taking this new information in.
 "That was not what she told me."
 I blink, a thousand questions rushing through my mind.
 "If she wasn't always a tiefling, then what was she?
 Is she even a ranger?"

 He immediately speaks to reassure me.
 "Of course!
 Yes.
 Bex honed her skills while traveling with her father.
 He owned a merchant's caravan on the River Road.
 That's where I first met her."
 He becomes slightly guarded.
-"If she hasn’t shared her past in Elturel with you, there might have been a good reason for it.
-I fear I’ve overstepped."
+"She was a half elf."
+He shifts awkwardly.
+"Honestly, if she hasn't shared her past in Elturel with you, there might have been a good reason for it.
+I fear I've overstepped."

 My tail flips pensively.
 The morning breeze carries the faint hint of burning chitin from the distant crash.
 "So, you were one of the Hellriders that patrolled the River Road."